guilhemmarchand/trackme/docs/userguide.rst

 - The report contains the structured search syntax that was automatically built by the UI when it was created
 - The report calls different knowledge objects that are common to the trackers to insert and update records in the KVstore, generate flipping status records if any and generate the lagging metrics to be stored into the metric store

-Besides the fact that Elastic sources appears in the data sources tab, there are no interractions between the data source trackers and the dedicated Elastic source trackers, there are independents.
+Besides the fact that Elastic sources appears in the data sources tab, there are no interactions between the data source trackers and the dedicated Elastic source trackers, there are independents.

 In addition, the collection is used automatically by the main interface if you click on the ``Search`` button to generate the relevant search to access the events related to that entity.